abdullahsumbal/Installtion/Caffe_Proformance_Test/Local_Vs_Virtual_speed.md

     6. cuDNN version: 6.0

 ### Test 1:
 In this test, SSD detection is run on the same video with different resolution on virtual machine and local machine.
-The total time taken for detection and detection speed in frames per second is output for each run.
+The total time taken for detection and detection speed in frames per second is recorded for each run.
+The total time for detection only includes time for performing detection on all the frames in a video.
+Total time  does not include any print statements or any data manipulation of information return by the SSD detection.

 Video Link: https://www.youtube.com/watch?v=gBk6oT8YrJQ \
 Downloader: QDownloader.net \